Matti Turkia

 Matti Turkia (26 February 1871 – 10 January 1946) was a Finnish newspaper editor, politician and member of the Parliament of Finland, the national legislature of Finland.
 A member of the Social Democratic Party (SDP), he represented Uusimaa Province between October 1930 and April 1945.
 He had previously represented Viipuri Province West from May 1907 to May 1909 and from February 1914 to April 1917.
 He was secretary of the SDP from 1906 to 1918.

 Turkia was a member of the revolutionary Finnish People's Delegation during the Finnish Civil War in 1918.
-Following the Red defeat he lived in exile in Soviet Russia and Sweden.
+Following the Red defeat, he lived in exile in Soviet Russia and Sweden.
 He returned to Finland in 1927 and was imprisoned before receiving a presidential pardon.

 Early life

 Turkia was born on 26 February 1871 in Viipuri municipality in the south-east of the Grand Duchy of Finland.
 He was the son of crofter Esaias Turkia and Helena Kristiina Pekkala.
 The family moved to Halla near Kotka where Esaias Turkia worked in the local sawmill.
 After attending public school, Turkia, aged 12, started working at the Halla sawmill in 1883.

 Turkia became attracted to socialism after witnessing the poor working conditions at the Halla sawmill.
 He joined the Finnish Labour Party in 1895 and was involved in organising a strike at the sawmil in 1898.
 The mill owners fired the strike organisers and conspired with other employers in the Kotka region to blacklist them.
 Despite this, and the use of strikebreakers, the strikers were successful in having their demands met.
 Child labour at the mill was discontinued, the working day was reduced by two hours from 13½ hours to 11½ hours and wages were increased by up to 50%.
-The mill owners did not however re-instate Turkia, whom they considered to be a radical.
+The mill owners did not, however, reinstate Turkia, whom they considered to be a radical.

-Between 1898 and 1901 Turkia worked in more than 30 different places in Finland, including as a sawmill and wood worker.
+Between 1898 and 1901, Turkia worked in more than 30 different places in Finland, including a sawmill and as a woodworker.
 He was a machinist at a carpentry factory in Hietalahti, Helsinki between 1901 and 1903.